This connector allows you to create and/or enrich a ticket in your Zendesk account, with answers from any smart survey on MyFeelBack.

 5/ You now have to fill the Mapping fields:

 A Mapping field is the link between the question in MyFeelback and a field in the element you want to feed in Zendesk (i.e.: a ticket sheet).

 - Internal objects are the information to find in MyFeelBack (through a Tag or Attributes).

 - External fields are the fields which will be modified (enriched) in Zendesk (in this case, a field called "note sat" in your Contact sheet in Zendesk).

 Our example concerns a survey with an NPS question.
-You can see how we've configured the mapping to automatically create a ticket with the subject, a comment, the customer name, his email and the NPS score he's entered.
+You can see how we've configured the mapping to automatically create a ticket with the subject, a comment, the customer name, his email and the NPS score he's entered (example at the end of the article).
 Of course, you are free to choose what you want to feed your tickets with.

 Do not forget to Save your changes.

-Once your mapping is ready, you need to use it in an "Action" in your Campaign to make it work each time a respondent submit your survey.
-On the "Set actions" tab of your Campaign, define your "when" and "if" conditions and make sure to select "Feed an application" as "Then" condition.
+Once your mapping is ready, you need to use it in an Action in your Campaign to make it work.

 Do not forget to Save your scenarios.
 All you need to do now is to deploy your Campaign and verify that everything works well in Zendesk.